-“I am no longer the wave of consciousness thinking itself separated from the sea of cosmic consciousness.
+“I am no longer the wave of Consciousness thinking itself separated from the sea of cosmic Consciousness.
 I am the ocean of Spirit that has become the wave of human life.” ~ Paramahansa Yogananda

-Some might say that most of our desires are tainted – but you can cleanse your desires through thoughtful scrutiny and discernment.
+Some might say that most of our desires are tainted, but you can cleanse your desires through thoughtful scrutiny and discernment.
 You can dissect each desire before taking action on it.
 If you use a simple method of evaluation, you can determine which aspects of each desire should stay and which should be removed.
 You are the master of your desires, if you wish to be.

-Many of us thrust into our desires the moment they emerge.
+Many of us throw ourselves into our desires the moment they emerge.
 We barely pause to breathe before embracing even the most base desires.
 We believe that our natural urges are continuously working in our favor, but they are not.
 Our natural urges are born from an unmonitored ego and mind.
 These urges respond to chemicals running through our bodies, not our most divinely inspired intentions.

 Each thought you have is either a gift or a hindrance.
-It’s up to you to evaluate it in the moment – and take care to pause if the thought is working against your peacefulness and divine nature.
+It’s up to you to evaluate it in the moment—and take care to pause if the thought is working against your peacefulness and divine nature.

 “The more space you create between your body, mind, and spirit, the more your focus rises into the heart and crown chakras, inviting non-linear, non-physical, divine, and other extraordinary experiences.” ~ Shri Krishna Kalesh